-The exchange brings together scholars, curators, and artists at global sites with a group of core collaborative scholars from participating partner institutions each year and is meant to be generative for research, resulting in publications, exhibition development, and other research-based projects and programs to share and disseminate research, strengthen international networks of scholars and curators, and create ongoing dialogue between international colleagues, arts communities, and wider publics in the US, Asia/Pacific region, EU, Latin America, Africa, and Middle East in the expanding field of Global Asian Visual Cultures.
+Each year, GAX brings together scholars, curators, and artists and a group of core collaborative scholars from participating partner institutions.
+The gatherings and working sessions aim to generate research, publications, exhibitions, and other projects to strengthen international networks of scholars and curators, and create ongoing dialogue between colleagues, arts communities, and wider publics in the United States, Asia, Pacific, Europe, Latin America, Africa, and Middle East in the expanding field of Global Asian and Pacific Visual Cultures.

-Through international site visits, symposia, public dialogues, and ongoing working sessions, the exchange aims to build sustained multi-year inter-institutional and scholarly connections to encourage a broader transnational and comparative diasporic discourse while recognizing the continual importance of local contextualization and place.
-The many targeted working sessions allow for smaller group discussions to work through important issues and think about possible projects and collaborations.
+Through international site visits, symposia, public dialogues, and ongoing working sessions, GAX aims to build sustained multi-year, inter-institutional connections to encourage a broader transnational discourse while recognizing the continual importance of local contextualization and place.

 - GAX 2015 – Tokyo and Honolulu

 - GAX 2014 – Washington DC and New York City